YakBarber/weid/examples/pbin/README.md

 ## Caveats

-While this *works on my machine*(TM), there are likely bugs and edge cases that have not been addressed.
+While this *Works On My Machine*<sup>TM</sup>, there are likely bugs and edge cases that have not been addressed.
 I make no guarantee of this code's fitness for any purpose.
 I'm also not affiliated with Pinboard or its creator; I am merely a user of the site.